SJ23 Tech Tip A01, (Updated 2024-12-24) Bob Schimmel, Betsy Schultz & Randy Cook

 ANNUAL FRAME INSPECTION - If the trailer members are welded together, check all the welds annually for cracks.
 Do this with the boat off the trailer.
 The cracks are very tiny and may be difficult to see due to dirt, rust, etc. Use a wire brush to clean the welds and take a REAL GOOD CLOSE look at each.
 You can increase the strength of the joint by welding a triangular gusset plate at each corner.
 I think a bolted trailer is better in the long run but then nuts can loosen as well!
 Nuts have to be checked for movement or torque on an annual basis.

 • Check the trailer hubs, rims and tires for high temperature and the wheels for tightness every time you stop.
 All hubs (wheel bearings) should operate at about the same temperature.
-Use an infrared thermometer for accuracy or if you want to keep your hands clean.
-You can check the tightness of the wheel bearings by rocking the top of the tire in & out.
+Use an infrared thermometer for accuracy if you want to keep your hands clean.

 • Tighten the lug nuts with a torque wrench to prevent stretching the studs, tearing the thread or warping the brake drums.
 75 ft. lbs usually does it.